 Do apply for Hwa Chong Institution (High School) under DSA-Infocomm on the MOE DSA portal!
 Visit our school website to find out more.

-We require a good amount of prior experience of robotics, such as participation in a few robotics competitions.
-Knowledge of programming e.g. C++, Python, etc., are a welcomed bonus, but NOT necessary for application to robotics.
+We require a good amount of prior experience of robotics, such as participation in a few robotics competitions (VEX/LEGO).
+Knowledge of programming languages e.g. C++, Python, etc., are a welcomed bonus, but NOT necessary for application to robotics.

 We judge candidates on a holistic basis, so some things we look out for are a solid grasp of robotics fundamentals, logical thinking skills, and overall character rather than just one’s prior achievements in robotics.

 For Robotics DSA, after submitting your application, the school will shortlist suitable candidates to proceed to the interview stage.
-The interview will typically be conducted by a panel of teachers and Robotics CCA student leaders, and questions asked will evaluate your robotics knowledge and logical reasoning skills.
+The interview will typically be conducted by a panel of teachers and senior club members, and questions asked will evaluate your robotics knowledge and logical reasoning skills.

 This varies every year depending on the quota given by the school and the overall pool of applicants we receive.
 As a guideline, we have accepted anywhere between 2 to 4 DSA (Robotics) members in previous years.